 - Most installments of The Legend of Zelda go here.
 Zelda is more capable than the average Damsel in Distress, but at the end of the day, it's always Link saving her from the male Big Bad.
 Side quests and subplots involve every combination of genders imaginable, but again, it's always Link, a man, who ultimately saves the day - and even there, women are noticeably more likely to be damsels in distress than quest givers or troublemakers.

 - Many Fighting Game franchises, especially those established in the early-to-mid 90's, have a male-to-female character ratio of about 8:2, and the storylines generally reflect this.

 - In both Inazuma Eleven videogames and manga/anime, there are girls who play soccer (especially in the second game, where almost every team has one or two females on it, and there are the Osaka Gals too).
 However, the boys have far more focus than their female counterparts and the only two girls who have joined the Raimon so far are not very strong in comparison (heck, Touko's The Tower ends up destroyed most of the time) Of course, this is only plot-wise, as you can make an all-female team in the games if you want to and Curb-Stomp Battle rivals with a good training.

-- Pokémon's more recent installments are pretty much equal for player characters, with the option to play as a male or femalenote , and gym leaders, who tend to have an even split between genders.
-However, the female champion in Diamond/Pearl and the female Pokemon professor in Pokémon Black and White are so far the only Token Women to hold those positions, and the female rival in Black/White is written with uncomfortable stereotypicality (although this is partially cushioned in the sequels, which make her an assistant to the token female professor, and some other media including the anime, in which she is somewhat more developed as a character).
+- Pokémon's more recent installments are pretty much equal for player characters, with the option to play as a male or femalenote , and Gym Leaders, who tend to have an even split between genders.
+However, the female Pokemon professor in Pokémon Black and White is so far the only Token Woman to hold the position, and the female rival in Black/White is written with uncomfortable stereotypicality (although this is partially cushioned in the sequels, which make her an assistant to the token female professor, and some other media including the anime, in which she is somewhat more developed as a character).